 The reason why people in the West are so attracted by shamanic ceremonies is often because we are attracted by the exotic secrets with which the tribes are familiar, and we hope that the traditional rituals give us an opportunity to discover the true essence of ourselves.

 Only after five years of learning and practising in Nepal, with renowned shamanic healing practitioners such as Mohan Rai and Aama Bombo, and three years of learning and practising with Brazilian and Peruvian curanderos, namely Don Agustin, did my sister take the initiative to serve as a curandera.
-She cooperates mostly with the tribes in the area of Brazilian Terr Amor or Acre and Peruvian Pucallpa.
+She cooperates mostly with the tribes in the area of Brazilian Terr Amor or Acre and Peruvian Puallpa.

 In the Shipibo tribe, she spends three months each year helping in and at the same time undergoing a diet to deepen and nourish her spiritual gift of healing.
-The Katukina tribe initiated her in the work with the kambo frog, whose healing gel is obtained by lightly stretching the frog, rapé (tobacco processed into fine powder to which ash from different plants is added), sananga (strong eye drops made from the shredded root of the Amazon Uchu Sanango scientifically known as Tabernaemontana sananho, which operates intensively in the sixth energetic centre; alternatively, there are bechette drops with similar characteristics, made from the root of the related shrub Tabernaemontana undulata) and ayahuasca.
+The Katukina tribe initiated her in the work with the kambo frog, whose healing gel is obtained by lightly stretching the frog, rapé (tobacco processed into fine powder to which ash from different plants is added), sananga (strong eye drops made from the shredded root of the Amazon Uchu Sanango scientifically known as Tabernaemontana sananho, which operates intensively in the sixth energy centre; alternatively, there are bechette drops with similar characteristics, made from the root of the related shrub Tabernaemontana undulata) and ayahuasca.

 In this tribe, she first helped prepare and cook the liana of soul, ayahuasca.
 The medicine is cooked in a large cauldron on an open fire, which must be constantly maintained.
 The capi (liana), the leaves (chacrona) and water are placed into a cauldron.
-The liana must be previously portioned with the help of a machete or an ax which must be brought down and up in massive arm-circles (this physically demanding circular movement ensures that the highest and purest energy from the heavens is transferred into the medicine).
+The liana must be previously portioned with the help of a machete or an ax which must be brought down and up in a massive arm-circle (this physically demanding circular movement ensures that the highest and purest energy from the heavens is transferred into the medicine).
 Ayahuasca is cooked for at least 3 days, but rather two or three weeks, the longer the better as the stronger and more efficient the medicine gets.
 It is cooked while the tribes play and sing their folklore music and do the spiritual chantings (ícaró).
 It is necessary that the medicine always remains in contact with people who are in absolute consciousness.
 So sleep by the fire is not possible.
 A group that cooks and starts to feel tired is replaced by another group in order to take a few hours of sleep and then continue with the work.

 With a hand-made drum I play at ceremonies.
 The spiritual and folklore songs that are shared during ceremonies can be sung or hummed by anyone.
 However, the permission to perform the sacred chanting of ícaró is not given to everyone; these are sung only by shamans and healers.